 You don’t have to pay a dime to get the full roster of 117 heroes.
 Whether you prefer magical supports or hard-hitting carries, you can enjoy them at any time.
 DOTA 2 has a steep learning curve, but it’s addicting and fun when played with friends.
 It also gives you access to hundreds of custom games, making it one of the best and most diverse free-to-play games on PC.

 CS:GO and Valorant

-If there is a quintessential PC first person shooter, it’s Counter Strike.
+If there is a quintessential PC first-person shooter, it’s Counter Strike.
 The latest iteration, CS:GO, is now free-to-play and better than ever.
 It expertly blends objective-based strategy with high-octane action, offering seven game modes.
-Casual or competitive, CS:GO matches don’t drag and can be enjoyed with friends.
+Casual or competitive, CS:GO matches are fast and great with friends.
 The classic mode pits two teams of five against each other in a race to defuse a bomb or rescue hostages.
-However, CS:GO also offers the more fast-paced Deathmatch mode with instant respawns, and has recently introduced a battle royale mode called Danger Zone too.
+However, CS:GO also offers a fast-paced Deathmatch mode with instant respawns and has recently introduced a battle royale mode called Danger Zone.
 With so much variety and exciting gameplay, it wouldn’t be a stretch to call CS:GO one of the best free-to-play games you can play on PC.